Measles wastewater surveillance data

 do not display the actual count or rate.
 Instead, we replace the actual case count with a value

-of 2, which is the nearest whole number to the mean and median of all suppressed counts.
+of 2, which is the nearest whole number to the median of all suppressed counts.
 Note

 that case data suppression tends to occur more frequently in sewersheds with smaller populations,